The safety of our patients and staff is our top priority.

-For the past two months I have been working diligently on obtaining all needed personal protective equipment (PPE).
+We follow American Dental Association (ADA) and OSHA guidelines in our practice.
 You are going to see our staff wearing N95 masks, shields, and protective gowns in addition to the simple surgical masks we wore before.
 All shields, masks, and gowns are either sterilized or disposed after seeing each patient.
 All our doctors and personnel have been vaccinated or have antibodies.

 In addition, you will see a few extra devices that help with suctioning aerosol right next to you, which is either extra-oral suction or additional intra-oral high-speed suction.